chef-boneyard/inspec-aws-old/docs/resources/aws_flow_log.md

       its('log_group_name') { should eq 'lg-name' }
     end

-### resource_id

-Provides the ID of the resource on which the Flow Log was created.

-    # Inspect the ID of the resource the Flow Log is logging
-    describe aws_flow_log(flow_log_id: 'fl-12345678')
-      its('resourc_id') { should eq 'vpc-12345678' }
-    end

 ### traffic_type

 Provides the type of traffic captured for the Flow Log.
+(ACCEPT | REJECT | ALL)

     # Inspect the type of traffic being captures
     describe aws_flow_log(flow_log_id: 'fl-12345678')